Firefighters and first responders struggle with substance abuse at higher rates than the general population.

 An office worker may be able to get away with “zoning out” at the office, but a firefighter must be fully alert and engaged every moment they are on the job.
 Their lives, and the lives of their colleagues and the people they’re trying to save depend on it.

 Substance use and addiction can lead to dangerous on-the-job mistakes, slower response times, and bad decision-making.
-These factors can be the difference between life and death when it comes to a burning building or other disaster.
+These factors can be the difference between life and death when it comes to a burning building or other disasters.

 Many firefighters struggling with addiction may be able to hide their problem better than most.
 After all, the job requires an extraordinary level of control over one’s emotions and actions.

 Eventually, however, the physical and psychological toll of addiction will catch up with even the most disciplined and skilled professionals.
 Work performance will decline.
 The behaviors associated with addiction may cause the individual to develop a reputation for unpredictability, poor judgment, and suspicious personal habits.
 These are all traits that can stop a firefighter’s career right in its tracks.